Cacti/documentation/RRDTool-Specific-Features.md

 Type | Description
 --- | ---
 Function | You can choose a CDEF function to use as the item.
-[The RRDTool graph manual](http://people.ee.ethz.ch/~oetiker/webtools/rrdtool/doc/rrdgraph.en.html) describes the purpose of each CDEF function.
+[The RRDTool's graph manual](http://people.ee.ethz.ch/~oetiker/webtools/rrdtool/doc/rrdgraph.en.html) describes the purpose of each CDEF function.
 Operator | Just your standard math operators, including modulo (%).
 Special Data Source | A special data source is basically a flag to tell Cacti to do some special processing when it encounters this CDEF item.
 The "Current Graph Item Data Source" type basically inserts the name of the data source that is referenced by the graph item that references to this CDEF.
 Both of the "All Data Sources" types insert a summation of all data sources used on a graph.
 Another CDEF | You can recursively use another CDEF within this CDEF.